 In December 2015, global leaders reached an agreement at the Paris climate talks (COP21) to keep global warming below 1.5-2°C. Yet even limiting temperature increases will not undo the need to adapt to the impact of climate change.

-The World Bank estimates it will cost between US$70-100 billion every year for adaptation if we can keep temperatures from rising beyond 2°C by 2050.
+The World Bank estimates it will cost between US$70-100 billion every year for adaptation if we can keep temperatures from rising beyond 2°C by 2050, and warns that without global and national urgent climate action, sub-Saharan Africa, South Asia and Latin America could be dealing with tens of millions of internal climate migrants by 2050.
 Others put the price tag even higher.
 They argue we have underestimated the cost of safeguarding our global ecosystems, and meeting the needs of all developing countries.

 There are persistent barriers to scale up and mainstream climate change adaptation.
 Resources for adaptation fall far short of demand, and finance is unpredictable.
 As a result, vulnerable countries have few incentives for long-term planning.
 Even if they want to pursue adaptation, these countries often lack institutional and technical capacity to do so.